appscode/blog/content/post/openshift-redis/index.md

  ```

 Now we have entered into the Redis CLI and we can create and delete as we want.
-redis stores data as key value pair.
-In the above commands, we set hello to "world".
+Redis stores data as key value pair.
+In the above commands, we set the key "hello" to the value "world".

 > This was just one example of database deployment.
-The other databases that KubeDB suport are MySQL, Postgres, Elasticsearch, MongoDB and MariaDB.
+The other databases that KubeDB suport are MySQL, Postgres, Elasticsearch, MongoDB, Memcached and MariaDB.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

 ## Redis Clustering Features

 There are 2 main features of Clustering which are `Data Availability` and `Automatic Failover`.
-These are shown below:
+These are shown in the following sections.

 ### Data Availability